AI IconToolbarShare ui

 Step 2: Select the relevant section

-Once the stage and type of breast cancer are determined, select the corresponding section from the template.
-Each section provides an overview of the recommended treatment options for that particular stage or type of breast cancer.
+Once you've assessed what you need to know, find the corresponding section from the template.
+Each section provides an overview of the recommended treatment options for either surgical treatment, radiation therapy, or systemic therapy.

 While reviewing the treatment options, healthcare providers should consider patient-specific factors such as tumor characteristics (e.g., hormone receptor status, HER2/neu status), overall health status, and treatment preferences.
 These factors help in individualizing treatment decisions to optimize outcomes and patient satisfaction.